-A common phrase used in the culinary world is “fat is flavor.”
-But what do you do with a piece of meat that has very little fat, such as a turkey?
-Our team of experts all agree that when preparing a lean meat that must be cooked over a long period of time, we will almost always brine it.
+A common phrase in the culinary world is “fat is flavor.”
+But what do you do with a piece of meat that has very little fat, such as a turkey or lean pork?
+Our team of experts agree that when preparing a lean meat that must be cooked over a long period of time, brining is the way to go.

-If your goal is to provide a flavorful, moist, and tender piece of meat, then brining is definitely worth the effort.
-Besides adding flavor and moisture, brining also provides an extra safety margin when cooking lean and delicate meats such as fish, lean pork, and poultry so you are less likely to overcook them.
-One other benefit of brining is that because it provides more moisture to the outside as well, it prevents the exterior of the meat from becoming dry and tough when exposed to high heat.
-So, if you ask us, the benefit of brining far outweighs the risks of cooking without brining.
+Brining also provides some margin when cooking lean and delicate meats such as fish, lean pork, and poultry because it helps to keep you from overcooking them.
+And because brining provides more moisture to the outside of meat as well, it prevents the exterior from becoming dry and tough when exposed to high heat.